 Tinnitus or “ringing in the ears” is an often unbearable condition that affects more than 50 million Americans.
 It refers to the perception of sound when no external sound is present.
-Tinnitus has long been associated with hearing damage (e.g., overexposure to loud sound); but in recent years, scientists have hypothesized that loss of neuronal activity, from either auditory or non-auditory centers, can result in a re-adjustment in the neural circuits that mediate hearing.
-When the brain does not receive adequate sensory input, it may compensate by amplifying all the signals it receives.
+Tinnitus has long been associated with hearing damage (e.g., overexposure to loud sound); but in recent years, scientists have hypothesized that loss of neuronal activity, from either auditory or non-auditory centers, can result in a re-adjustment in the brain circuits that mediate hearing.
+When nerve cells in the brain not receive adequate sensory input, they may compensate by amplifying all incoming signals.
 In some situations, this readjustment may lead to the perception of sounds when no sounds are present.

 The following strategies are underway to study tinnitus in the ear and the brain:

-- Hidden Hearing Loss and Tinnitus – Dr. Charlie Liberman, along with his colleague Dr. Sharon Kujawa, discovered in 2009 that even brief exposure to loud noise can result in permanent loss of auditory nerve fibers.
-They named this condition “hidden hearing loss,” because it does not affect the audiogram.
-However, it likely causes difficulty understanding speech in noisy environments and may well hold the key to the generation of tinnitus.
-Dr. Liberman and his colleagues are working on therapeutic approaches to regrow these sensory neurons in hopes of restoring hearing function and alleviating tinnitus.
+- Cochlear Nerve Repair and Tinnitus – Dr. Charlie Liberman, along with his colleague Dr. Sharon Kujawa, discovered in 2009 that even brief exposure to loud noise can result in permanent loss of auditory nerve fibers.
+They named this condition “hidden hearing loss,” because it does not affect the audiogram or appear in routine histological preparations of the cochlea.
+However, the loss of communication between the inner ear and cochlear nerve may be a root cause for difficulties understanding speech in noisy environments and may be a key link in the chain of events that causes tinnitus.
+Dr. Liberman and his colleagues are working on therapeutic approaches to regrow these sensory neurons in mouse models in hopes of restoring hearing function and alleviating tinnitus.

 - Imaging the Inner Ear in Tinnitus – Dr. Konstantina Stankovic is pioneering the development of a new technology to non-invasively image the tiny sensory cells of the human inner ear.
 Because the inner ear is encased in the hardest bone in the body, no current imaging techniques can “see” the cells and neurons of the ear.
 Her research aims to develop an endoscope to be used in the exam room to assess neuronal survival in the inner ear, a key to diagnosing the cause of tinnitus.